finom/docs.vovk.dev/docs/controller.md

 // ...
 ```

-If iterable is returned, the client library is going to cast the method also as async iterable to implement response streaming.
-It's explained in more details below but worthy to mention here.
+If iterable is returned, the client library is going to cast the method as async generator to implement response streaming.
+It's explained in more details below.

 ## Auto-generated endpoints

-All HTTP decorators provide `.auto` static method that generates endpoint name automatically from the method name.
+All HTTP decorators provide `.auto` method that generates endpoint name automatically from the method name.

 ```ts
 // /src/modules/user/UserController.ts